• ABRA

 • Delorean

-The album’s poignant cover art unites the universal breakup story of Apar – the title, a Basque term referring to froth or foam – and the album’s refined analog production.
-Inspired by graveyard crosses built by the Basque artist Jorge Oteiza, it depicts two wooden crosses, connected together as if grasping arms in an unconditional embrace, that have been thrown into the sea of Cap the Creus, a Northern Spanish region known for its hard wind and dangerous crags.
-Yet the crosses – though their very form symbolises death – hold on to each other.
-“Death shall have no dominion” as Lopetegi sings on ‘Dominion’, quoting the poet Dylan Thomas.
-They’re afloat for now, connected now, real, ever on the move.
+Inspired by graveyard crosses built by the Basque artist Jorge Oteiza, the album's cover depicts two wooden crosses, connected together as if grasping arms in an unconditional embrace, thrown into the sea of Cap the Creus.
+“Death shall have no dominion” as Lopetegi sings, quoting the poet Dylan Thomas.
+They’re afloat for now, but still connected now, real, ever on the move.
 Amid turbulence, Delorean have bonded tight too, and with Apar the band has made the most powerful, dynamic, and moving album of their career.

 • DJ Spoko

 DJ Spoko was born Marvin Ramalepe, raised in the rural town of Tzaneen in northern South Africa, where he says “there was no first or third class—all the same.”
 He started producing on a PC at age 12, after moving with his brother Kelly Rams Ramalepe to Atteridgeville, a 99%-black township outside the mostly white city of Pretoria – to find their father.
-They lived in an area called Ghost Town, near Atteridgeville’s cemetery, where as the neighborhood’s premiere producer, young Spoko earned the nickname Ghost.
-The title of his new Ghost Town EP—Spoko’s first release in the West, via True Panther—neatly bundles both the man and the place, and serves as an introduction to the raw sound of Bacardi House, the genre he invented that now rules over the clubs of Atteridgeville.
+They lived in an area called Ghost Town, where young Spoko earned the nickname Ghost.
+The title of his new Ghost Town EP—Spoko’s first release in the West via True Panther—neatly bundles both the man and the place, and serves as an introduction to the raw sound of Bacardi House, the genre he invented that now rules over the clubs of Atteridgeville.

 • E.VAX